 At my house, I had on hand some rice, water, lots of different spices, brown sugar, bourbon and a few old bananas.
 For this recipe, if you don’t have any bananas, that’s fine.

 With these ingredients, I decided to make a version of a Mexican “Atole de Arroz,” or Mexican Rice Drink.
 It’s a drink traditionally served during the holiday season.
-I guess we can put a positive spin on the current situation and pretend we’re all on holiday. 🙂 The recipe is usually is made from rice, vanilla, water or milk, canela (unprocessed cane sugar) and cinnamon.
-I wanted to keep the recipe vegan and gluten free, so I modified the recipe slightly.
+I guess we can put a positive spin on the current situation and pretend we’re all on holiday. 🙂 I thought I’d also share this recipe as my plan is to visit Mexico when the pandemic is over, and considering the world is how it is now, I’m probably going to really treat myself and look for a private jet as my travel plans to and from Mexico, I’m already excited, hence the drinks!
+The recipe is usually is made from rice, vanilla, water or milk, canela (unprocessed cane sugar) and cinnamon.
+I wanted to keep the recipe vegan and gluten-free, so I modified the recipe slightly.

 1 Cup of White Rice